Smithfield, London: Religious history

 In 1123, the area near Aldersgate was granted by King Henry I for the foundation of St Bartholomew's Priory at the request of Prior Rahere, in thanks for his being nursed back to good health.
 The Priory exercised its right to enclose land between the vicinity of the boundary with Aldersgate Without (to the east), Long Lane (to the north) and modern-day Newgate Street (to the south), erecting its main western gate which opened onto Smithfield, and a postern on Long Lane.
 By facing the open space of Smithfield and by having 'its back to' the buildings lining Aldersgate Street, the Priory site has left a continuing legacy of limited connectivity between the Smithfield area and Aldersgate Street.

 The Priory thereafter held the manorial rights to hold weekly fairs, which initially took place in its outer court on the site of present-day Cloth Fair, leading to "Fair Gate".

-An additional annual celebration, the Bartholomew Fair, was established in 1133 by the Augustinian friars.
+An additional annual celebration, the Bartholomew Fair, was established in 1133 by the Augustinian canons.
 Over time, this became one of London's pre-eminent summer fairs, opening each year on 24 August.
 A trading event for cloth and other goods as well as being a pleasure forum, the four-day festival drew crowds from all strata of English society.

 In 1855, however, the City authorities closed Bartholomew Fair as they considered it to have degenerated into a magnet for debauchery and public disorder.

 In 1348, Walter de Manny rented 13 acre of land at Spital Croft, north of Long Lane, from the Master and Brethren of St Bartholomew's Hospital, for a graveyard and plague pit for victims of the Black Death.
 A chapel and hermitage were constructed, renamed New Church Haw; but in 1371, this land was granted for the foundation of the Charterhouse, originally a Carthusian monastery.

 Nearby and to the north of this demesne, the Knights Hospitaller established a Commandery at Clerkenwell, dedicated to St John in the mid-12th century.
 In 1194 they received a Charter from King Richard I granting the Order formal privileges.
 Later Augustinian canonesses established the Priory of St Mary, north of the Knights of St John property.